pbldmngz/simple_code_ideas/menu_item_separator/readme.md

 ### Now what?
 * Maybe if I want I'll implement some import from a plain text file or excel.
 * Maybe I'll write in a .txt file the result.
-* Maybe you can import from a plain text file without structure based on:
+* Maybe you can import from a plain text file without structure, based on:
   * "This is the title so it has no numbers"
   * "Parentheses are used as a description so ill format it too"
   * "Generally numbers in a menu are prices and has the currency close".